gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 him.
 Something rumbled in the distance.
 There was a slight breeze, barely enough to stir Erileine's hair, but it smelled faintly of oil and wet cinders.
 "Right," Gaeston whispered.
 "Laeuc, you're with me.
-Bookster, Vurt, you---cake, you do whatever you want."
+Bookster, Vurt, you—cake, you do whatever you want."

 The passage opened onto a room tilted at the same disquieting angle as everything else inside the mountain.  "*La*, allow me," the bookster